HEAL-Engineering/fastapi-1password-template/README.md

 The wizard walks you through:

-1. Installing any missing tools (Homebrew, gum, 1Password CLI, jq, Task, Docker Desktop)
+1. Installing any missing tools (1Password CLI, jq, Task, Docker Desktop; Homebrew is bootstrapped first if missing)
-2. Signing in to 1Password
+2. Signing in to 1Password and picking an account
-3. Picking a vault prefix, app name, and external port
+3. Picking an app name (used as both the Docker container prefix and the uppercased 1Password vault prefix) and external port
-4. Auto-creating your three 1Password vaults (`{PREFIX}-LOCAL`, `-TEST`, `-PROD`)
+4. Picking which optional secret groups to seed (`test`, `sentry`, `config`)
-5. Seeding each vault with the required secrets (JWT key + DB password auto-generated)
+5. Creating the `{PREFIX}-LOCAL` 1Password vault and seeding it with secrets (JWT key + DB password auto-generated)
-6. Wiring `scripts/generate-env.sh` and `Taskfile.yml` to your config
+6. Verifying end-to-end by generating `.env.local`
-7. Verifying end-to-end by generating `.env.local`
+7. Optionally detaching from the template's git history (fresh-start your project)

-8. Optionally detaching from the template's git history (fresh-start your project)
+Only the `-LOCAL` vault is created by the wizard. `-TEST` and `-PROD` vaults can be added later as you need them.

 Once it finishes: